pastorjeremywilson/SermonPrepDatabase/README.md

 Sermon Prep Database is a program to organize - and store for easy retrieval - your thoughts and research when preparing a sermon.

-# What's New in v.5.0.3.005?
+# What's New in v.5.1.0?
-- Fixed spell-check not happening while typing
-- Fixed misspelled word remaining red after correcting it manually
-- Reimplimented keyPressEvent on the formattable text edit to prevent formatting loss when enter is pressed twice
-- Redesigned spell checking so that contractions are properly dealt with

-# Other Recent Changes
-- Fixed a problem with the scripture auto-fill
-- Standardized all text handling across each widget. <span style='color: rgb(180, 0, 0);'>_Note: This change may cause the loss of some formatting in older databases (text styling and paragraph breaks)._</span>
-- Many improvements to the spell-checking functions, preventing a newly-developed crash and increasing speed and reliability
-- Improved the printing functions.
+- Fixed inconsistent application of line and paragraph spacing and font size
+- Fixed wrong "close" icon being shown in search tab
+- A major update to the spell checking system, making it more efficient and accurate
-- Other improvements and bug fixes under the hood.
+- Many other improvements and bug fixes under the hood</li>
-- Specifics:
-  - "Flatten" directory structure and fix relative paths
-  - Switch all text edit handling to html
-  - Improved stability of spell-checking
-  - Change printing away from pdf and to a native solution
-  - Stop selecting text when mouse leaves CustomTextEdit
-  - Use representative font widget when choosing font
-  - Switch to unified stylesheets
-  - Move user config to json file and create one main config dictionary to pull data from
-  - Implement a 'sermon view' window

 # Why Sermon Prep Database?